 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no significant changes in the Company's approach to capital management during the years ended September 30, 2023 and 2022.
+There were no significant changes in the Company's approach to capital management during the years ended September 30, 2024 and 2023.

 The Company and its subsidiary are not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required to maintain operations and cover general and administrative expenses for a period of 6 months.
+As at September 30, 2024, the Company believes it is compliant with the policies of the TSXV.

-Notes to the Consolidated Financial Statements For the years ended September 30, 2023 and 2022
+Notes to the Consolidated Financial Statements For the years ended September 30, 2024 and 2023

-13. FINANCIAL INSTRUMENTS
+15. FINANCIAL INSTRUMENTS